top of page

 For sleeper trains, choose the upper berth!
 This means you can lay in your bed whenever you want, rather than having to fold up your bed and share the bench with other passengers.
 It also means as a lady passenger you are less exposed to roaming male passengers.

-Clearance – If you have a (WL) Waitlist ticket, also known as RAC (reservation against cancellation) – don't worry, you can still board the train - you just may not get your preferred class.
+If you have an RAC ticket (reservation against cancellation) – and your ticket has not cleared, don't worry, you can still board the train in any case (this is different to regular WL) - you just may not get your preferred class.
 Head to the train station a little earlier and check with the ticket officer if a seat has cleared.
 If it has, whoop, if it hasn't do not worry, board on General Class and seek out the train conductor and let him know you'd like a berth as soon as one becomes available.

 Not sure what to pack for your trip to India?
 Check out the I Dream of Mangoes article: